Canaccord Genuity (:) Receives Average Rating of “” from Analysts

-Shares of Canaccord Genuity (:) have been assigned a consensus rating of “N/A” from the zero research firms that are covering the firm, MarketBeat.com reports.
+Canaccord Genuity (:) has received a consensus rating of “N/A” from the zero ratings firms that are presently covering the company, Marketbeat Ratings reports.

 Canaccord Genuity (formerly Canaccord Adams) provides equities research, sales, and trading services, and investment banking services such as securities underwriting, sales, trading, M&A advice, and industry research.
 Formed in 1969 through the merger of Weston W. Adams & Company and Harkness & Hill, the company specializes in the technology, metals, mining, life sciences, real estate, and financial services sectors.